the-jack-white/what-to-eat/README.md

 # What To Eat
-A simple web-app that picks a restaurant for you.
+A simple web-app that picks a restaurant for you.<br>
 NOTE: South African restaurants only.